Social, Economic, and Health Research

 We support communities in undertaking their own assessments that identify and address what matters most to them, for example impacts from industrial developments, accessing traditional foods, contaminant risks, engaging in cultural activities, or accessing jobs and training.
 Our services include community-led censuses and surveys, baseline socio-economic and health research, and food and diet studies.
-We integrate our work with Firelight’s teams in environmental assessment support, traditional knowledge and use, and impact and benefit agreement negotiations to ensure that our work is strategic and provides added value for communities.
+We integrate our work with Firelight’s teams in environmental assessment support, traditional knowledge and use, and impact and benefit agreement negotiations to ensure that our work is comprehensive and provides added value for communities.

-Our team includes leading social scientists with decades of research experience conducting studies for a broad range of projects from large scale coal mines, hydro dams, gas pipelines, and LNG terminals to smaller scale projects like winter roads in the north.
+Our team includes leading social scientists with decades of research experience conducting studies for a broad range of projects from large-scale coal mines, hydro dams, gas pipelines, and LNG terminals to smaller-scale projects like winter roads in the north.

 We provide training on social, economic, and health research in Indigenous communities, helping them to establish their own mechanisms for identifying, assessing, monitoring, and managing the issues that impact community wellbeing.

 Community-led socio-economic studies allow Indigenous groups to take a leadership role in identifying and managing the good and bad changes that come with resource development, increasing communities’ ability to take advantage of job and business opportunities, while protecting social, economic and cultural values, in ways that make a difference on the ground.